puckdoug/barleywine/README.md

 4. **Access your files**
    - Open your browser to `http://localhost:8000`
-   - The server will automatically serve `webroot/index.html` if it exists
+   - The server will automatically serve `webroot/index.html` or `webroot/index.md` if they exist
    - Access any file directly: `http://localhost:8000/filename.ext`
-   - Access subdirectories: `http://localhost:8000/subdir/` (serves `subdir/index.html`)
+   - Access subdirectories: `http://localhost:8000/subdir/` (serves `subdir/index.html` or `subdir/index.md`)
+   - Markdown files are automatically converted to HTML: `http://localhost:8000/document.md`

 ## File Structure